-Brexit might be a relevant change for the privacy strategy of a number of companies especially those headquartered in the UK which could consider to change it.
+Brexit might be a relevant change for the privacy strategy of several companies, especially those headquartered in the UK, which could consider to change it.

 We still need to fully understand the political decisions that will be taken following Brexit, but I tried to outline below the possible scenarios in the format of a Q&As:

-Will EU privacy law still be applicable in the UK?
+Will EU privacy law still be applicable in the UK after Brexit?

 If not, what will happen to data transfers after Brexit?

 If the UK does not remain part of the EEA, it will not be subject to current EU data protection laws and to the upcoming General Data Protection Regulation (GDPR).
 As a consequence, transfers of personal data to the UK will be considered as non-EEA transfers.

 However, as already declared by the UK Information Commissioner, it is quite likely that UK data protection laws will be considered by the European Commission as providing an “adequate” level of protection to personal data.
 This means that the transfer of data to the UK would remain free as it already happens for many countries such as Canada, Switzerland, and Israel.